mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

-If we generalize, which we should since we will eventually be dealing with systems with many more variables and hence dimensions, we will have hypertori (multi-dimensional or n-dimensional tori), etc.
+If we generalize, which we should since we will eventually be dealing with systems with many more variables and hence dimensions, we can have hypertori (multi-dimensional or n-dimensional tori), etc.

 <br/>